SirRufo/PropertyList/Examples/ModPList/README.md

   </dict>
 </plist>
 ```
-That's all with a configured Post-Build-Event.
+That's all with a configured Pre-[Build-Event].

 ## Build event

-The best place for calling this application is in the Post-[Build-Event] of the project.
+The best place for calling this application is in the Pre-[Build-Event] of the project.
 A common configuration will look like this:

 `"<Path to ModPList>" -p="$(Platform)" -c="$(Config)" -f="$(OUTPUTPATH).info.plist" -i="$(PROJECTDIR)","$(INCLUDEPATH)"`